kristoffer-paulsson/angelos/README.md

 # Angelos / Logo

+This project serves as a PoC, the sharp code is written in Kotlin/Multiplatform, see: [github.com/angelos-project](https://github.com/angelos-project)

 <img height="256" src="https://angelos-project.com/images/angelos.png"/>

 Ἄγγελος is a safe messenger system.
 Angelos means "Carrier of a divine message."<br />